260 pages | 101 B/W Illus.

 Part I: Overview

-2 Private collecting: collecting in the 20th and 21st centuries
+2 Private collecting: collecting in the twentieth and twenty-first centuries

 Part II: The private collector’s museum